 As well as being low in calories, soup has a number of health and wellbeing benefits.

-You can make the soup and keep it in the fridge, covered, for up to 3 days, or frozen for up to 3 months.
+You can make the leek and potato soup and keep it in the fridge, covered, for up to 3 days, or frozen for up to 3 months.

 When leek and potato soup is served chilled, it is known as vichyssoise and makes an excellent summer soup treat.